Firebase

 What is Firebase?

 Firebase is a platform for running and managing apps on the cloud.
 It’s a fully-featured “backend as a service” (BaaS) that scales automatically to millions of users.
 It offers tons of features for development (authentication, database, storage, messaging), user engagement (insights, experimentation, customization), and operations (testing, troubleshooting of stability and performance, feature rollout, and adoption monitoring).
-You just focus on writing your awesome app and let Firebase manage the infrastructure and much of the tedious operational concerns.
+You just focus on writing your app and let Firebase manage the infrastructure and most of the tedious operational concerns.

 Firebase is part of Google Cloud.